 - How to work out who is hosting (and how you should word your invite accordingly)

-- How to address couples on wedding invitations, as well as singles and their plus ones (or not)
+- How to address couples, as well as singles and their plus ones (or not)

 - How to address wedding invitations to family members and people with complicated titles